awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-rule.md

 # AWS::WAFv2::WebACL Rule<a name="aws-properties-wafv2-webacl-rule"></a>

-**Note**
-This is the latest version of **AWS WAF**, named AWS WAFV2, released in November, 2019\.
-For information, including how to migrate your AWS WAF resources from the prior release, see the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.

-A single rule, which you can use in a WebACL or RuleGroup to identify web requests that you want to allow, block, or count\.
+A single rule, which you can use to identify web requests that you want to allow, block, or count\.
 Each rule includes one top\-level Statement that AWS WAF uses to identify matching web requests, and parameters that govern how AWS WAF handles them\.

 ## Syntax<a name="aws-properties-wafv2-webacl-rule-syntax"></a>